SPT-Mod-Dev/SPT-Mod-Dev/README.md

 ### General
  - Added Mongolia to the 'Select Country' screen
- - Added multiple nations to host tool
+ - Added remaining playable nations to host tool

 ### Admirals
  - Updated traits to be in line with vanilla